NilsRo/ImpulseSmartMeter/README.md

 * [sensor case for Pietro Florentini/Samgas meters](docs/Gaszaehler_Halter.stl)

 ## Mounting
 The reed sensor has to be mounted near to the magnet.
-For Pietro Florentini/Samgas meters I included as sensor mount.
-The sensor has to be placed near to the outer wall of the mechanical counter, below the lowest red number.
+For Pietro Florentini/Samgas meters I included a STL to mount the reed sensor.
+It has to be placed near to the outer wall of the mechanical counter, below the lowest red number.

 # Software
 On first boot the thing opens an Access Point named "Gaszaehler" to provide the setup interface.
 The interface is still available after the device is connected so you can change everything later.